Skip to main content

 It's important you plan your IT training carefully.
 Consider how it will help you achieve your business objectives and what the other benefits will be.
 There is a cost to training - usually in time and money - so always evaluate the return you'll get on this investment.

 Remember to consult your staff too.
 As well as helping your business succeed, IT training plays an important part in their personal development.
-So it's important to ask them what they want from it.
+So, it's important to ask them what they want or need from the training.

 Finally, spend your training budget effectively.
 For instance, if you need something done as a one-off, it generally makes sense to pay a professional to do it for you rather than training up a member of staff.